themagicalmammal/howtolinux/README.md

  [Reference of Xanmod being compared to Clear Linux](https://www.phoronix.com/scan.php?page=article&item=ubuntu-xanmod-clear&num=1) <br />
  [Reference of Liquorix Kernel Benchmarks For AMD Ryzen](https://www.phoronix.com/scan.php?page=article&item=radeon-gaming-liquorix54&num=1) <br />
+ [Linux Generic vs Xanmod vs Liquorix](https://www.youtube.com/watch?v=EAe95sWrv0U) (It is not in English but you will get the point.) <br />

 **Note** - At this point, this boots as fast as it can be.<br />

  ### Getting rid of Custom Kernel
+ **IF YOU ARE A NEW USER AND DON'T KNOW WHAT YOU ARE DOING, PLEASE SEARCH SOME THREADS OR ASK SOMEONE BEFORE TAKING ANY ACTION.
+BECAUSE THIS IS A VERY RISKY STEP AND CAN POTENTIALLY KILL YOUR SYSTEM.**<br />
  1. Removing the Kernel apt modules <br /> <br />

  For XanMod